Platini withdraws candidacy for FIFA presidency

-Both have been engulfed by the worst corruption scandal in FIFA's history as the sport faces criminal investigations in Switzerland and the United States, where 41 soccer officials and sports entities have been indicted on corruption-related charges.

-Former French international Platini has insisted he has done nothing wrong and was still hoping to win an appeal in time to have been allowed back in time for the election on Feb.
+The former French international has insisted he has done nothing wrong and was still hoping to win an appeal in time to have been allowed back in time for the election on Feb.
 26., but said he had changed his mind.

 "I withdraw my candidacy.
 I can no longer (go through with it).
 I have neither the time, nor the means to go and see the voters, to meet people, and to fight with others," he said in an interview which L'Equipe published on its website.

-"By withdrawing, I chose to fully focus on my defence on a case where there's no talk of corruption, falsification anymore, in which there's nothing left.
+"By withdrawing, I chose to fully focus on my defence on a case where there's no talk of corruption, falsification anymore, in which there's nothing left," added Platini, who was widely seen as the favourite until he was banned.

 "It's a matter of schedule, but it's not just that.
 How do you win an election when you're prevented from campaigning?"